Dry ski slope: Brush materials

-Needle mushroom dry ski mat

-In Chengdu, China, a dry ski mat called a "needle mushroom dry ski mat" has been in use since 2010.
-It is made of a plastic and aluminum base with many soybean-like beads on the surface.
-There are more than 20 slopes of needle mushroom dry ski mat, and new dry ski slopes are created each year.

 Recent materials

 The most recent development has seen a crop of materials providing both impact protection and slope lubrication as well as the ability to perform turns, erect jumps, rails and quarterpipes and provide a ride that is closer to the feel of real snow.
 Neveplast is one of these, a newer material whose use is becoming even more common.
 This new type of mat, which uses a concentric arrangement of conical stems, is marketed for downhill, snowboarding and cross country skiing.
 Neveplast claims to be certified as having the same coefficient of friction between the surface and the ski as snow, allowing the skier a good side grip, with the same skis used on the snow, and without the need for water.
 The Neveplast cooling hole has a comparable diameter to the F.I.S. slalom pole standards used for training and competition in both slalom and giant slalom.
 Neveplast is also used for school camps.
 This surface is modular and flexible, used frequently also for Urban freestyle parks.

 A German provider that guarantees year round skiing is Mr. Snow.
 The company does not only produce dry slopes for downhill skiing, snowboarding and cross country skiing but also provides tubing tracks and rental opportunities for events.
 The material of Mr. Snow is claimed to have very good sliding capacities, is predictable in all climates and does not harm the ski or sliding surface.
 Mr. Snow works without the use of silicone which is not necessary to achieve good sliding characteristics.
-The snow carpet evidently has no negative environmental impact.
-So the mats can remain on the surface 365 days a year.
+The snow carpet evidently has no negative environmental impact, so the mats can remain on the surface 365 days a year.

-But it is also possible to remove them very quickly if it is required.
+It is also possible to remove them very quickly if it is required.
 Temporary using can be realized with the 20 sqm modules.